uk-gov-mirror/defra.rod-catch-returns-frontend/README.md

 npm run build
 ```

 If you need to run a local version of REDIS you can do so using docker.
-Ensure you have the appropriate docker installed version of docker installed for your architecture and type.
+Ensure you have the appropriate docker version installed for your architecture and type;

 ```
 docker-compose up -d
 ```

 ## Environment file
-The service will require a .env file in the root directory.
+The service will require a `.env` file in the root directory.
 Below is an example

 ```
 # Node mode